Hoylake: Golf

 Hoylake is the home of the Royal Liverpool Golf Club, built in 1869 on the site of the Royal Hotel racecourse.
 It is the second oldest golf links in England, predated only by the Royal North Devon Golf Club, in Westward Ho!, Devon.

 It has hosted many major tournaments such as the Open Championship and the Walker Cup.
 The club is often referred to as "Hoylake".
 It hosted the Open again in July 2006, after a gap of almost 40 years, with Tiger Woods earning the Claret Jug for the second year in a row.
-The 2014 Open Championship is the most recent of the event to be held at Hoylake.
+The 2014 Open Championship is the 12th time the event was held at Hoylake.
 This was won by Rory McIlroy.
-The Open is due to return to the course for the 13th time in 2023.
+The 2023 Open Championship is the most recent event to be held in Hoylake marking the 13th time it has returned to the town.
+This was won by Brian Harman.

 Hoylake-born amateur golfer John Ball Jnr. won the Open in 1890, becoming the first Englishman to do so.
 Another local amateur, Harold Hilton became Open champion two years later.
 He won again in 1897 at his home club of Royal Liverpool.

 On the other side of Meols Drive and the railway is Hoylake Municipal Golf course which is used by Hoylake Golf Club (since 1933), West Hoyle GC and Irby GC.
 It was used as the 2006 Open Championship practice course.

 Rugby Union

 Hoylake RFC rugby club was founded in 1922.
-They currently play in South Lancs/Cheshire Division One, the seventh tier of English rugby.
+They currently play in Counties 3 ADM Lancashire & Cheshire league, the ninth tier of English rugby.
 Its predecessor, connected with the Royal Liverpool Golf Club, had been founded in the 1890s.
 British Open golf champion Harold Hilton was also captain of the rugby team for the 1890–91 season.